hekonsek/smolok/documentation.md

       -O /etc/yum.repos.d/epel-apache-maven.repo && \
       yum install apache-maven

+In order to verify that command line tool has been properly installed, execute the following command:

+    $ smolok --help
+    Welcome to Smolok v0.0.6.

 #### Checking status of the Smolok cloud

 So you have installed Smolok Cloud and you would like to check if everything went OK?
 Enter the `smolok cloud status`